Harazi/xor/README.md

 Building
 ---------
-You need GNU Make and GCC installed for building.
+You need GNU Make, GCC and libss-dev installed for building.

 ```bash
 # make install clean